WSDOT-GIS/wsdot-gis.github.com/Python/pydev.md

 ### Tools installed as Python packages ###

-These tools can be installed via [pip].
+These [linting][lint on Wikipedia] tools can be installed via [pip].
 Alternatively, some can also be installed via [Conda].

+(These linting tools are not strictly required for development, but Visual Studio Code will keep nagging you if you don't have them.
+You'll either need to turn off these messages or install the tools to make the messages stop appearing.)

 * [pylint]
 * [autopep8]